jreisinger/ghrel/README.md

-`ghrel` concurrently downloads assets of the latest release from a GitHub repo.
+`ghrel` concurrently downloads and verifies assets of the latest release from a GitHub repository.

 ```
 $ ghrel jreisinger/ghrel